Skip to content

 Rule set

-The evaluation can be carried out according to differnt rules:
+The evaluation can be carried out according to different rules:

 INFO